scrapy/parsel/docs/usage.rst

 -   `XPath cheatsheet`_

-You can use either CSS_ or XPath_.
+For HTML and XML input, you can use either CSS_ or XPath_.
 CSS_ is usually more readable, but some things can only be done with XPath_.

 `JMESPath`_ allows you to declaratively specify how to extract elements from a JSON document.
 Resources to learn JMESPATH_ include: